SteffenEger/MetaScience/README_2020.md

 ### Latest news

-See the [https://moodle.informatik.tu-darmstadt.de/course/view.php?id=1043](TU Moodle) for recent updates.
+See the (https://moodle.informatik.tu-darmstadt.de/course/view.php?id=1043)[TU Moodle] for recent updates.

 ### Language
 The seminar will be held in English.